Ari24-cb24/python-crackmes/README.md

 - 4: Hard
 - 5: Expert
 - fowe: You have to find out what the program does **without** executing the program itself.
 Your key/flag shall be the name of the algorithm!
-- experimental: These are new crackmes where I am not sure if they are good how they are (yeah, I love my english).
+- experimental: These are new crackmes where I am not sure if they are good how they are.
 You can still try to solve them and give me some feedback on it

 # Note